Quark and Polyakov-loop correlations in effective models at zero and non-vanishing density: Introduction

-Therefore, widely used alternatives are frameworks which are based on chiral symmetry and center symmetry and eventually scale symmetry.
-These symmetries of the QCD Lagrangian are related to two fundamental properties of strongly interacting matter, namely to constituent quark masses and confinement in the hadronic phase and the liberation of light quarks in the transition to the quark-gluon plasma.
-The interaction between constituent quarks that gives them their mass due to spontaneous breaking of chiral symmetry can be described in two ways, either as a point interaction or by exchange of a meson.
+Therefore, frameworks which are based on chiral symmetry, center symmetry, and eventually scale symmetry are widely used as alternatives.
+These symmetries of the QCD Lagrangian are related to fundamental properties of strongly interacting matter, namely, the appearance of constituent quark masses and confinement in the hadronic phase (and conversely the liberation of light quarks in the transition to the quark-gluon plasma).
+The interaction between constituent quarks that gives them their mass due to the spontaneous breaking of chiral symmetry can be described, for example, as a point-like interaction or by the exchange of a meson.
 The former leads to what is called the Nambu--Jona-Lasinio (NJL) model \cite{Nambu:1961tp} and the latter to the Quark-Meson (QM) model \cite{GellMann:1960np,Metzger:1993cu,Jungnickel:1995fp}.
-Extended by the order parameter of center symmetry breaking, the Polyakov loop, these frameworks allow to explore the phase diagram of strongly-interacting matter \cite{Mocsy:2003qw,Fukushima:2003fw}.
+Extended by the order parameter of center-symmetry breaking, the Polyakov loop, these frameworks allow for the phenomenological exploration of the phase diagram for strongly-interacting matter \cite{Mocsy:2003qw,Fukushima:2003fw}.